🗃️Bibliography

 https://www.iso.org/fr/standard/74257.htmlarrow-up-right

-The ISO 14065 : 2020 standard specifies the principles and requirements applicable to bodies performing the validation and verification of environmental information statements.
+The ISO 14065:2020 standard specifies the principles and requirements applicable to bodies undertaking the validation and verification of environmental information statements.

 chevron-rightISO 14066 : 2023hashtag